AI as a Teammate: Beyond the Tool Mindset

 These aren't new skills.
 They're proven frameworks applied to a new type of team member.

-Put CRM Principles to Work This Week
+Put The Core Three to Work This Week

 This Week: Establish Your Communication Protocols